Each retreat is supported by three to four guides. Our guides include:

 Darci Meyers, M.A. is a psychotherapist in private practice in Crestone, Colorado.
 She is a Certified Hakomi Therapist and is trained as a chaplain in Clinical Pastoral Education.
 She worked in hospice and palliative care for over a decade, inspired by her mother’s early death in 2002, and provided grief support and education to individuals and groups.
 She was the founding director of Anam Chara Hospice in Boulder, Colorado and of the Spiritual Care Centre at Dzogchen Beara in southwest Ireland, a Buddhist-based palliative care center for the terminally ill and their families.
 She also served as faculty in the Contemplative End-of-Life Care Program at Naropa University.
 A meditation practitioner for over 30 years, Darci works with expanded states of consciousness as a healing modality.
 She is trained by MAPS (Multidisciplinary Association of Psychedelic Studies) in MDMA-Assisted Psychotherapy and as a psychedelic guide by Francoise Bourzat.

-Jarrod Beck is an installation artist, papermaker, and sculptor based in Los Angeles.
-He holds a Masters of Architecture from Tulane University and a Master of Fine Arts from the University of Texas at Austin.
-Jarrod combines his training as an architect and artist with training in Somatic Psychotherapy from the Hakomi Institute of California and training as a Shamamic Practitioner with the Institute for Shamanic Studies to help clients build exterior and interior spaces to facilitate healing and growth.
-He trained as a psychedelic guide with Francoise Bourzat's group, and assists in trainings for practitioners to work with altered states of consciousness with the School of Consciousness Medicine.
+Jarrod Beck is an installation artist, papermaker and sculptor based in Los Angeles.
+Jarrod combines his training as an architect and artist with training in Somatic Psychotherapy from the Hakomi Institute of California and training as a Shamanic Practitioner with the Foundation for Shamanic Studies to help clients build exterior and interior spaces to facilitate healing and growth.

 Patrice Dwyer is a Complementary and Alternative Medicine (CAM) Practitioner, Lymphedema Therapist, Certified Professional Cancer Coach and Patient Navigator with over 19 years experience specializing in manipulative body based therapies and energy medicine.
 She describes herself as a Transformation Therapist, and has accompanied and guided many persons, their families and care-givers through various stages on their journey to healing and lifestyle transformation.
 She is passionate about promoting efficient, quality care for all persons living with and affected by cancer, as well as an advocate for Palliative care.
 Patrice believes that an integrated or holistic approach to treating any dis-ease is critical for optimal recovery and healing.
 She feels privileged to be able to offer support, guidance and the tools best suited to empower individuals to actively take part in their own healing process.